Rudd's remarkable run in power was driven by state politics, factions and Wayne Swan; and it was those same forces that brought him down

 Rudd is a product of the deeply factionalised Queensland Branch of the ALP, so unstable that in the early eighties it was taken over by the Federal party in an unprecedented intervention.

-Matters settled there in the nineties and noughties as the long awaited taste of power, first under Wayne Goss, and later with Peter Beattie showed the combatants the value of collaboration and unified effort.
+Matters settled there in the nineties and noughties as the long awaited taste of power, first under Wayne Goss, and later with

 After the 2004 Federal Election defeat when Mark Latham, another kind of loner, imploded both health-wise and intellectually, the Federal Politicians turned to Kevin Rudd to finally end John Howard’s four term reign.